Spanish ironclad Arapiles: Construction and commissioning

-Arapiles on Cartagena Iron Drydock in 1871.
+Arapiles in the Cartagena Iron Drydock in 1871.

 The Spanish government authorized the construction of Arapiles on 10 April 1861 as a 4,478-ton wooden screw frigate with a steam engine rated at a nominal 800 hp.
 It signed a contract for the ship's construction on 15 April 1861 with the British firm Green.
 Green laid her keel at its shipyard at Blackwall in London, England, on 1 June 1861.
 A year later, the Spanish government decided to reorder her an ironclad warship, and her conversion into an ironclad began in August 1862 when roughly 200 LT of armor was added to her hull.
 The Spanish government signed a contract for the conversion with Green on 10 January 1863, and the ship was launched on 17 October 1864.
 One source claims she was completed in 1865, but another notes that her construction encountered numerous delays due to shortages of labor and construction materials, Spain's economic difficulties, and an embargo the United Kingdom placed on Spain during the Chincha Islands War.
 Arapiles finally was handed over to a Spanish delegation in the United Kingdom on 14 September 1868.
 Her total construction cost was 6,601,672 pesetas.